City of Madrid

-With a huge variety of activities to choose from and an endless number of attractions to visit, (as well as Madrid's enticing social scene), it is easy to understand how visitors can easily miss the oportunity to discover all of what Madrid has to offer.
+With a huge variety of activities to choose from and an endless number of attractions to visit, (as well as Madrid’s enticing social scene), it is easy to understand how visitors can easily miss the opportunity to discover all of what Madrid has to offer.
 These following have been recommended as being of cultural importance and all are open to the public:

 Other places of interest in Madrid

 Spain’s largest bullring, where regular bullfights are still held.